haddocking/haddock3/docs/continuing_runs.md

 log
 ```

-Now, imagine that later in your analysis, you notice that you used wrong parameters for the flexible refinement (`4_flexref`) stage, setting `randremoval=true` instead of `randremoval=false`.
-Therefore, you want to repeat the run only for `4_flexref` onwards without repeating the previous successful steps.
-For that, you should do the following:
+Now, imagine that later in your analysis, you notice that you used the
+wrong parameters for the flexible refinement (`4_flexref`) stage,
+setting `randremoval=true` instead of `randremoval=false`.
+Therefore,
+you want to repeat the run only for `4_flexref` onwards without
+repeating the previous successful steps.
+For that, edit the
+configuration file according to your new preferences, and run:

 ```
 haddock3 my-haddock3-config-file.cfg --restart 4
 ```

-This operation will delete modules' folders `4_` onwards and repeat those steps
+This operation will delete modules' folders `4_` onwards and repeat
-following the information in the configuration file.
-You must run the `haddock3`
+those steps following the configurations in the (new) configuration
+file.
+You must run the `haddock3` command from within the same directory
-command from within the same directory as you did for the original run.
+as you did for the original run.

+As you can see, this option allows you to **restart** or **repeat** a
-# Expanding a previous run from a given step
+run from a specific step using the **original** configuration file or to

-The `--restart` functionality explained above allows some exciting variations.
-We will see here how to expand a previous run with additional modules.
+**modify** a run by updating the parameters for the steps you want to
+rerun.

+Likewise, we can use the `--restart` functionality to **extend** a run
+with additional steps.
+For example, Imagine `run 1` completed
-Run 1 completed successfully, but now we want to complement our run with a
+successfully.
+Still, you now want to complement it with an `emref` step,
-`mdref` step and perform a final CAPRI score evaluation.
-For that, add the
+perform a final CAPRI score evaluation, and finalize the run by
+clustering with FCC (`clustfcc` module).
+For that, add the parameters
-parameters for the new modules to the end of the original configuration file.
+for the new modules to the end of the original configuration file.
+The
-You must keep the rest of the configuration file the same.
+original steps' order in the configuration file must be kept the same
+for HADDOCK3 to understand *the previous* with the *new* modules.

 Navigate back to the same folder you executed the previous runs and: